Get News & Updates Directly To Your Inbox

 5. Recovery is hard.

-It’s important that both family members and addicts understand that treatment is not the same as a cure.
-Relapse can be discouraging to family members and devastating to the addict.
+Family members and addicts should understand treatment is not the same as a cure.
+Relapse can be discouraging to family members and devastating to addicts.
 Remember, relapse is not the same as failure.
-Family members shouldn’t give up on their loved one if relapse occurs.
-If you are supporting a loved one through treatment and into recovery, know that he or she will likely need your support for a long time.
+If you are supporting a loved one through treatment and recovery, know that he or she will likely need your support for a long time.

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation,